JAMES HENDERSON (1797-1853), of Newry, County Down, Proprietor of the Newry Telegraph, who wedded Ann Peacock, and had issue,

 JAMES ALEXANDER, his heir;

 Henry, b 1820;

-JAMES ALEXANDER HENDERSON JP (1823-83), of Norwood Tower, Strandtown, Belfast, Mayor of Belfast, 1873-74, managing proprietor of the Belfast Newsletter, married Agnes, daughter of Alexander Mackay, Junior, of Mountcollyer Park, Belfast, joint proprietor of the Belfast Newsletter, and had issue,
+JAMES ALEXANDER HENDERSON JP (1823-83), of Norwood Tower, Strandtown, Belfast, Mayor of Belfast, 1873-74, Proprietor of the Belfast Newsletter, who wedded Agnes, daughter of Alexander Mackay, Junior, of Mountcollyer Park, Belfast, Joint Proprietor of the Belfast Newsletter, and had issue,

 Alexander Mackay, b 1850; Major, RIR;

 Charles Westbourne (1865-1935);

 SIR JAMES HENDERSON JP DL (1848-1914), of Oakley House, Windsor Park, Belfast, who married Martha Pollock and had issue,